dcloudio/hbuilderx-extension-docs/en/Tutorial/Other/keybindings_idea.md

 - `alt+mouse wheel` is horizontal scrolling
 - `alt+mouse single-click` is goto definition
 - `alt+mouse drag`is column selection
-- `command+mouse single-click` is add mulitple cursor
+- `command+mouse single-click` is to add mulitple cursor
 - `mouse double-click` can do intelligent selection，see "Select" menu

 #### Some shortcuts changed from previous HBuilderX version